Jujutsu Kaisen (TV series): Season 1

 The series was announced by Weekly Shōnen Jump in November 2019.
 The manga author, Gege Akutami, and the main cast members appeared at Jump Festa '20 on December 22, 2019.
 The series was produced by MAPPA and directed by Sunghoo Park.
 Hiroshi Seko was in charge of the scripts, Tadashi Hiramatsu designed the characters.
 While the anime had an advanced streaming debut on YouTube and Twitter on September 19, 2020, it aired for 24 episodes on MBS and TBS's Super Animeism block from October 3, 2020, to March 27, 2021.
-(Note: MBS listed the air dates for the series on Friday at 25:25, which is effectively Saturday at 1:25 a.m.
+(Note: MBS listed the air dates for the season as Fridays at 25:25, which is effectively Saturdays at 1:25 a.m.
 JST.)
 From episode 3 onwards, the series includes post-credits anime shorts titled "Juju Sanpo" (呪術さんぽ), which focus on the daily lives of the characters.

 Season 2

 On February 12, 2022, a second season was announced.
-Shōta Goshozono replaced Sunghoo Park as the director, with Sayaka Koiso and Hiramatsu designing the characters.
+Shōta Goshozono replaced Sunghoo Park as series director, with Sayaka Koiso and Hiramatsu designing the characters.
 The season aired for 23 episodes from July 6 to December 28, 2023.
-It ran for two continuous cours and adapted the manga's Hidden Inventory / Premature Death (懐玉・玉折, Kaigyoku Gyokusetsu) and Shibuya Incident (渋谷事変編, Shibuya Jihen) story arcs.
+It ran for two continuous cours and respectively adapted the manga's Hidden Inventory / Premature Death (懐玉・玉折, Kaigyoku / Gyokusetsu) and Shibuya Incident (渋谷事変編, Shibuya Jihen) story arcs in 5 and 18 episodes.

 Season 3

-After the second season's finale, a sequel covering the Culling Game story arc was announced.
-In August 2025, it was announced that the sequel would be a third season, titled The Culling Game Part 1 (死滅回游 前編, Shimetsu Kaiyū Zenpen), set to premiere on January 9, 2026.
-(Note: MBS listed the air dates for the season on Thursday at 24:26, which is effectively Friday at 12:26 a.m.
+Immediately following the second season's finale, an anime sequel covering the Culling Game story arc was announced.
+In August 2025, it was revealed that the sequel would be a third season, titled The Culling Game: Part 1 (死滅回游 前編, Shimetsu Kaiyū: Zenpen), which premiered with a one-hour special featuring the first two episodes on January 9, 2026.
+(Note: MBS listed the air dates for the season as Thursdays at 24:26, which is effectively Fridays at 12:26 a.m.
 JST.)
+The season aired for 12 episodes, concluding with an extended 27-minute episode on March 27, 2026.
+(Note: It aired on March 26 at 24:26, which is effectively March 27 at 12:26 a.m.
+JST.)

+Season 4

+Immediately following the third season's finale, a fourth season, titled The Culling Game: Part 2 (死滅回游 後編, Shimetsu Kaiyū: Kōhen), was announced.
+Takeru Satō, the third season's assistant director, will replace Goshozono as director for the fourth season, while Goshozono will instead act as chief director.